Intermesh/groupoffice-docs/using/files.rst

 WebDAV
 ~~~~~~

-You mount Group-Office as a network drive on your workstation.
+You mount GroupOffice as a network drive on your workstation.

 For more information read the page: :ref:`connect-a-device`.